ezequielabregu/Pump-my-MocoLUFA/README.md

 # Pump my MocoLUFA

 **Pump my MocoLUFA** is a web-based tool that allows users to customize and generate firmware for MocoLUFA-based devices.
-Users can modify the device name, manufacturer name, VID, PID, and Arduino model, and download the customized firmware as a `.hex` file.
+Users can modify the device name, manufacturer name, PID, and Arduino model, and download the customized firmware as a `.hex` file.

 ---